Archachatina marginata: Ecology

-Diet

-Snails eat during the day, but they prefer to eat at night.
-Wild snails are known to eat up to 500 different species of plants.
-Snails that have become domesticated typically consume food that is high in protein and low in fats.
-Captive individuals are easily fed with a variety of fruit and vegetables including tomato, lettuce, carrot, cucumber, beans, squash, banana and more.
-Captive individuals should also be supplemented with a source of calcium and other vitamins (such as is found in reptile turtle pellets, etc.).

 Nervous system

 In this organism's nervous system, the two main types of nerves are pallial and visceral.
 Pallial nerves are the subject of the majority of scientific research.
 Visceral nerves are split into the main visceral nerve and the rectal visceral nerve.
 The main visceral nerve is on the snail's back and connects to a large group of nerve cells to transmit information in the body.
 The rectal visceral nerve starts further down under the main visceral and extends a short length before branching off near the rectum.

 Heat can stimulate reactions in the West African snail as a result of the snail's nervous system.
-The nerves produce warm responsive fibers when the temperature exceeds 25°C and produce cold responsive fibers when the temperature falls below 19°C. The ideal temperature range for this species falls between 13 and 32°C, the thermopreferendum of the species.
+The nerves produce warm responsive fibers when the temperature exceeds 25 °C and produce cold responsive fibers when the temperature falls below 19 °C. The ideal temperature range for this species falls between 13 and 32 °C, the thermopreferendum of the species.